ExeVirus/Labyrinth/README.md

 1. Implement 4 sizes: Easy, Medium, Hard, Custom (with associated edit boxes for the size) (selectable)

-2. Implement at least 4 default styles with their own music
+2. Implement at least 5 default styles with their own music, 2 of 5 done